macloo/python-beginners/flask/part3_templates/README.md

 Here is a [GitHub repo](https://github.com/macloo/flask_project1) and a [live website](https://weimergeeks.com/flask_proj1/awards/) for a very similar Flask app **with a much simpler data source.** If you compare the two projects, it might improve your understanding.

-Here is a GitHub repo containing a tutorial exercise to walk you through building a complete Flask app: [flask-exercise](https://github.com/macloo/flask-exercise).
-We used this in class to give students a hands-on experience with Flask templates and routes.
+Here is a GitHub repo containing a **tutorial exercise** to walk you through building a complete Flask app: [flask-exercise](https://github.com/macloo/flask-exercise).
+We use this in class to give students a hands-on experience with Flask templates and routes.
 It includes an easy way to convert any CSV file into a list of Python dictionaries.

 * [Flask template documentation](http://jinja.pocoo.org/docs/2.10/templates/) &mdash; all the commands for the Jinja2 template syntax are here.
 * [Welcome to Jinja2](http://jinja.pocoo.org/docs/2.10/) &mdash; everything about Jinja2.